MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ---
 title: Configure CI/CD for a Python web app in Azure Container Apps
-description: Set up CI/CD for a Python web app container in Azure Container Apps using a GitHub workflow (with actions) triggered on merged PRs to the main branch of a repo. ms.topic: conceptual ms.date: 09/21/2022 ms.custom: devx-track-python
+description: Set up CI/CD for a Python web app container in Azure Container Apps using GitHub Actions triggered on changes (like PRs( to the main branch of a repo. ms.topic: conceptual ms.date: 09/21/2022 ms.custom: devx-track-python